Nature and Its Discontents: Call for Papers

 Exhibition ‘Fog’ Saturday 16 & Sunday 17, November 2024

-A solo presentation by Ana Čvorović curated by Sasha Craddock, Wellcome Collection.
+A solo presentation by Ana Čvorović curated by Sacha Craddock, Wellcome Collection.

 Commentary by Sacha Craddock: